-(b) Except as otherwise provided in this charter, the city shall not be subject to provisions ofchapter 31 of the General Laws.
-Uniform positions within the police department and the fire department below the rank of chief of department shall continue to be subject to said chapter 31.

-877 Tenured civil service employees of the city shall continue to be subject to the provisions of said chapter 31 in the classification held at the time of the effective date of this charter.
+(b) Except as otherwise provided in this charter, the city shall not be subject to provisions of chapter 31 of the General Laws.
+Uniform positions within the police department below the rank of deputy chief shall continue to be subject to said chapter 31.
+All uniform positions within the fire department, except the assistant chief position and the employee serving in such capacity, shall continue to be subject to said chapter 31.
+Tenured civil service employees of the city shall continue to be subject to the provisions of said chapter 31 in the classification held at the time ofthe effective date of this charter.

-879 SECTION 9-2: CONTINUATION OF GOVERNMENT AND ADMINISTRATION

-All city agencies and city officials shall continue to perform their duties until reappointed, until successors to their respective positions are appointed or until their duties have been transferred

-- and assumed by another city agency.
-All officers and department heads previously appointed or - appointed and confirmed at the time this charter takes effect shall not be required to be re- - appointed or re-appointed and confirmed, unless otherwise provided by this charter.
+886 SECTION 9-2: CONTINUATION OF GOVERNMENT AND ADMINISTRATION successors to their respective positions are appointed or until their duties have been transferred and assumed by another city agency.
+All officers and department heads previously appointed or appointed and confirmed at the time this charter takes effect shall not be required to be reappointed or re-appointed and confirmed, unless otherwise provided by this charter.